Getting Started with Restorative Practices Course

 Teachers who have done CDI’s RP training and are using restorative practices as a way of working report that their work is easier, more enjoyable and more effective; they report better relationships with their pupils and their parents and colleagues; they report increased confidence and competence in conflict resolution and disciplinary issues.

 What Does RP Training Involve?

-CDI offer three levels of RP training as follows:
+CDI offer three levels of RP training.
+Level one is as follows:

 • 1 - Getting Started With Restorative Practices: This training explains what restorative practices are and how the whole RP approach works.
 The training provides an overview of the origins and development of RP; the evidence of outcomes that can be expected from adopting RP; and an outline of the skills that are used when taking a restorative approach.
 When you have done this short course, you will be able to;

 • Use Restorative Language – this is a way of talking that promotes empathy and understanding between people.
 Using restorative language helps us to build relationships and to stop conflict getting out of hand; and